suqianwang/Coding-Projects-for-Beginners/Mancala Game/README.md

-a system for playing the game Kalah
+created an incomplete system for playing the game Kalah

+***I would like to thank my teammate, Ian Berns and Nate Vargas, we are half way to success but we tried hard***